eht4790/BlackLionTrader/README.md

 -------------
 __Search Hub Section__

-1. Fix Spacing of elements in the ItemsListBox
-2. Add Labels to columns in ListBox
+1. Add Labels to columns in ListBox
-3. Add Favorites Button to items in ListBox
+2. Add Favorites Button functionality to items in ListBox
-4. Add "Loading Bar" when making POST request for searching
+3. Add "Loading Bar" when making POST request for searching

 License
 -------